Believe it or not, for decades many canine experts told pet parents that dogs didn't like variety in their diets. Fortunately, we now know better!

 Dried pineapples last a long time, allowing you to spread out servings easily.
 You can save some for a day out on the trails or at the dog park!

 Storing your dried treats is easy.
 Just seal them in an airtight container (out of reach of your pup).
-You can also leave some in your car, as long as it doesn't get too hot inside.

 Better Nutrition One Chunk at a Time

 As you incorporate more fresh fruits and veggies into your dog's favorite snacks or desserts, you may find your dog craving fresh ingredients more often!

 Take this as a sign of success.
 Your dog is feeling the benefits of a healthier, balanced diet.

 While you are limited in how much fresh fruit you serve your dog, you can feed regular dog food that uses the same quality of ingredients.